Cockroach: Cultural depictions

 Cockroaches have been used for space tests.
 A cockroach given the name Nadezhda was sent into space by Russian scientists as part of a Foton-M mission, during which she mated, and produced 33 offspring after returning to Earth.

 Because of their long association with humans, cockroaches are frequently referred to in popular culture.
 In Western culture, cockroaches are often depicted as dirty pests.
 In a 1750–1752 journal, Pehr Osbeck noted that cockroaches were frequently seen and found their way to the bakeries, after the sailing ship Gothenburg ran aground and was destroyed by rocks.

+During the Rwandan genocide, Hutu militants referred to Tutsis with the pejorative "cockroach" in order to dehumanize them.

+In India in May 2026, after the Chief Justice of India described unemployed youth as "cockroaches" and "parasites of society", the term was reclaimed by supporters of the Cockroach Janta Party, a satirical political party.

 Donald Harington's satirical novel The Cockroaches of Stay More (Harcourt, 1989) imagines a community of "roosterroaches" in a mythical Ozark town where the insects are named after their human counterparts.
 Madonna has famously quoted, "I am a survivor.
 I am like a cockroach, you just can't get rid of me".
 An urban legend maintains that cockroaches are radiation-resistant, and thus would survive a nuclear war.